Mrlene1441/Linux-User-Group-Management-Lab/README.md

 # Linux User & Group Management Lab

 This project simulates a real-world system administration task using Linux.
-It focuses on creating users, assigning them to groups, managing file permissions, and restricting access to sensitive directories — all within a virtualized Linux environment.
+It focuses on creating users, assigning them to groups, managing file permissions, and restricting access to sensitive directories, all within a virtualized Linux environment.

 ---